JMoore11235/LoR-EXP-Script/README.md

 Script to run with either two of your accounts or with another person.
 In essence, you use this to grind your daily win/loss exp.
 Designed to alternate wins between players, but can be run so one person always wins and one always loses.<br><br>

 **Note that this might not work with all screen resolutions.
-I know that 2560x1440 and 1920x1080 work, but not all dimensions will.**<br><br>
+I know that 2560x1440 and 1920x1080 work, but not all dimensions will.
+Also this hasn't been updated in a very long time, and will not be updated in the future, so if it's broken I'm sorry.**<br><br>

 ## First time setup:<br><br>